Index

 What is happening

 Schema.org markup is the formal vocabulary that lets publishers describe their content in terms machines can read.
 A product has a price and a rating.
 An event has a date and a location.
 A person has a name and an affiliation.
-By adding this structured vocabulary to a web page, a publisher gives search engines, AI agents, and other software the raw material to understand what a page is about without having to infer it from prose.
+By adding this structured vocabulary to a web page, a publisher gives search engines, AI agents, and other software the raw material to understand what it is about without having to infer it from prose.

 Google has used Schema.org markup to generate rich results in Search for more than a decade: the star ratings under a product listing, the event date in a search card, the recipe time in a featured snippet.
 The direction of travel is consistently towards more types, more properties, and more interactive presentations generated from structured data.